dr-leo/pandaSDMX/doc/usage.rst

   - at group level (i.e. a subset of series defind by dimension values)
   - at dataset level.

-Let's look at the dimensions and for one at the allowed values as enumerated in the referenced codelist:
+Let's look at the dimensions and for the 'CURRENCY' dimension also at the allowed values as enumerated in the referenced code list:

 .. ipython:: python